getsentry/sentry-docs/src/_includes/common/configuration-basics.md

 {% comment %}
 Guideline: This page is comprehensive; it is stored in the common folder, nested under _includes/common.
 To use,

-1. Add a folder with the name of the platform you are documenting to the _documentation/sdks structure (for example, _documentation/sdks/javascript)
+1. If you haven't already, add the configuration content folder to the directory of the platform you are documenting -- _documentation/sdks/<sdk/platform>/config (for example, _documentation/sdks/javascript/config).
-2. Create a copy of "basics.md" file in _documentation/sdks/<platform-name>
+2. Create a copy of basics.md file, then add it to the config folder.
-3. Create the defined `include` statements and add them to the configuration-basics.md file
+3. Add the SDK-specific `include` statements to the configuration-basics.md file
 4. Note that each of these terms is wrapped in an "if/then" statement; this is because not all of these options are included for every SDK.
-For those terms you do not wish to include, add the command `hide_<option>=true` in the SDK-specific page.
+For those terms you do not wish to include, add the command `hide_<option>=true` in the basics.md file.

 If you have questions, please ask Fiona or Daniel.

-**The objective for this page is that a developer can easily view the configuration options for the SDK; each page _must_ have a description that includes a summary of what the page provides to the developer.
-Simply linking the page is insufficient.**
 {% endcomment %}

 The {{ include.sdk_name }} SDK is configurable using a variety of options.
 These options are set when the SDK is first initialized, passed to the `init()` as an object: